MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ### Authorizing the desktop and server agent

-To enable swift and painless copying of data from on-premise desktop and server hard drives, we provide a very tiny agent that any Windows operating system can install.
+To enable swift and painless copying of data from on-premises desktop and server hard drives, we provide a very tiny agent that any Windows operating system can install.

 #### Compatibility